 Our ready-made curtains all come in two lengths: standard and extra length.
 An extra length curtain will give you approximately 30cm extra length to work with.

 The width of a curtain is more flexible.
 There is no set calculation when it comes to curtain width, however, we recommend that the hanging curtain is gathered to half of it's width.
 For example, if a curtain is 280 cm wide, once gathered and hung, it should measure 140 cm.
 This means, 2 x 280 cm curtains would be sufficient for a 280 cm wide curtain track.
 If you prefer less fullness in the curtain, you can of course stretch this to cover extra width.

 1) When working out how many curtains are needed, always measure the curtain track and NOT the inside of the window or door.
 The track or curtain rod usually has a 15 cm overhang on either side of the wall and is usually positioned 15 cm from the top of the window arch.

 2) If you have a standard window height, but an extra-length curtain track, for example an 8 metre track, it would be better to have custom curtains made.
 However if cost-savings is a priority, ready-mades are still an option here!
 The only drawback is that you would then have 6 individual curtains on the track and not one solid curtain.

-3) A curtain should sit 1cm from the floor once hung.
+3) Ideally, a curtain should sit 1cm from the floor once hung.

 Whilst it is tempting to want to make alterations, we don't recommend it.
 Once a ready-made has been altered it is no longer eligible for return in the case of fault.
 It also takes away from the convenience of this curtain option.
 There are however some workarounds you can use to avoid hemming a curtain and saving on the additional admin.

 1) Before you start, measure up and select the length best suited for your window (standard or extra length).